NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_utilizing_share_servers.rst

 .. important::

-   When deploying Manila with NetApp clustered Data ONTAP without share server management, NetApp requires that each Manila backend refer to a single SVM within a cluster through the use of the ``netapp_vserver`` configuration option.
+   When deploying Manila with NetApp ONTAP without share server management, NetApp requires that each Manila backend refer to a single SVM within a cluster through the use of the ``netapp_vserver`` configuration option.